 We conducted all analyses with R [@RStudio2020].
 Graphics were created using ggplot2 (v3.3.3; Wickham, 2016).

 **Research goal 1**.
-The first research goal included mapping teachers’ HR before, during, and following a micro-teaching unit in the course of a five-phase lab study.
+The first research goal included mapping teachers’ HR before, during, and following a micro-teaching unit over the the course of a five-phase lab study.

 Regarding the teachers’ HR trend, we displayed the HR trend over the course of the entire study.
-For z-standardization as a method to account for individual differences in the baseline HR, we visually compared unstandardized and standardized mean HR trends for the entire two-hours study.
+For z-standardization as a method to account for individual differences in the baseline HR, we visually compared unstandardized and standardized mean HR trends over the course of the entire two-hours study.

-For testing Hypothesis 1a, which examined the HR levels in the different intervals, we initially conducted a one-way ANOVA with repeated measures as an omnibus test.
+For testing Hypothesis 1a, which examined mean differences of the HR levels across the selected five intervals, we initially conducted a one-way ANOVA with repeated measures as an omnibus test.
 The dependent variable comprised the standardized HR mean for each interval.
 To identify the highest HR level, we subsequently conducted t-tests with planned contrasts as post-hoc tests, accompanied by the effect size d [@cohen1988new].
 Specifically, we tested the differences between the teaching interval (I2) and the other four intervals.
 Note that mean HR was calculated at the subject level of n = 81 participants (see Table 1), whereas the mean slope and mean intercept estimates are based on all values at all measurement time points (see Table 2).

-For testing Hypothesis 1b, which examined the HR changes within each interval, we conducted a linear estimation of the increase or decrease in HR over time.
+For testing Hypothesis 1b, which examined the HR changes within each interval, we conducted a linear estimation of the increase or decrease in standardized HR values over time.
 To this end, we used fixed intercept fixed slope regression models [@gelman2006data] for each interval to estimate intercepts and linear slopes for all individuals which were then averaged across individuals.

 **Research goal 2**.
-In addressing our second research goal, we examined the effects of teaching experience and subjective appraisal of disruptive classroom events on teachers’ HR levels during the five phases.
+Addressing our second research goal, we examined the effects of teaching experience and subjective appraisal of disruptive classroom events on teachers’ HR levels during the five phases.

 To test hypothesis 2a, we examined the effect of teaching experience on participants’ HR levels for each of the five intervals using linear regression models with teaching experience as the sole predictor.
-To test hypotheses 2b and 2c, we separately augmented the models by either teachers’ disruption appraisal (Hypothesis 2b) or confidence appraisal (Hypothesis 2c), while controlling for shared variance with teaching experience.
-HR levels were only predicted with the disruption and confidence appraisal after the teaching had taken place, i.e., for all the intervals following the pre-teaching interval (I1).
+To test hypotheses 2b and 2c, we separately augmented the model by either teachers’ disruption appraisal (Hypothesis 2b) or confidence appraisal (Hypothesis 2c) as predictors, while controlling for the shared variance with teaching experience.
 To test hypothesis 2d, we examined the effects of all three predictors in one regression model.
-We repeated these steps to explore the effect of teaching experience and subjective appraisals on changes in teachers’ HR at each interval.
+Furthermore, we repeated these steps to explore the effects of teaching experience and subjective appraisals on changes in teachers’ HR (i.e., mean slopes) at each interval.
+Please note: HR levels and changes of the pre-teaching interval (I1), were not predicted by the disruption and confidence appraisal because the classroom events had not taken place yet.

 # Results